-Without an Estate Plan it may mean your wishes are ignored and your estate could go to an unintended benficiary.
+Without an Estate Plan it may mean your wishes are ignored and your estate could go to an unintended beneficiary.
 If you are in an LGBT relationship, make sure your wishes are respected.
 This LGBT Estate Planning Checklist is designed to present ideas.
 Your Estate Plan should be crafted to address your own, unique circumstance.

 - Have a Will or Living Trust Drafted Because If You Have No Will, You Have No Say: If you die without a Will or Living Trust, your assets are divided up under the Washington’s Rules of Intestacy and uniformly ignore unmarried couples.
 If you are an unmarried LGBT person, you are free to leave your assets to whomever you wish.
 You are also free to set up specialized protective trusts for loved ones, such as a Revocable Living Trust, IRA Trust, or Education Trusts.
 Make sure your things end up with the people or person you want, not whomever the state rules dictate.